-Airplane Mode (flight mode) allows you to use many of your phone's features, such as games, and music, when you are in an area where making or receiving calls or data use is prohibited.
+Allows you to use many of your phone's features, such as games, and music, when you are in an area where making or receiving calls or data use is prohibited.
 When you set your phone to Airplane Mode, it cannot send or receive any calls or access online data.